-It is believed that she was poisoned by her in-laws due to family concerns, and she was not able to save and protect herself from the furious attack.
+It is believed that she was poisoned by her in-laws due to family concerns.
+She was not able to save and protect herself from the furious attack.
 After her death, the people moved out of the house, and it has remained closed for almost 10 years.
-There is a small passage to reach the haunted house, and it is believed that the locals can hear the crying sounds of a girl during the night.
+There is a small passage to reach the haunted house.
+As you get closer to the house, the locals can hear the crying sounds of a girl during the night.
 People avoid the area, and there have been serious actions taken by the police to trace her in-laws who escaped after this treacherous incident.
 “If found and traced, they will be caught and hanged,” said a local we encountered while passing through this haunted area while traveling by train.

 Somnath Roy blogs at Travel Crusade.

 During the height of the Arab slave trade, 15,000 slaves per year, bought and sold like cattle by wealthy ivory merchants and clove plantation owners were moved through the now idyllic island of Zanzibar.
 Tippu Tip was the most infamous and wealthy slaver, so-called due to the ‘tip-tip’ rattle of his army’s gun arsenal, which he used frequently on his slaves.
 He owned over 10,000 slaves spread across a half-dozen plantations throughout Zanzibar.
 So numerous were his captives that his chief concern was how to safely (or rather, efficiently) store such a large quantity of human cargo.